foxeyes/core-element/README.md

 ## Template Shortcuts

-If unique ID of the template element contains symbol `-` - it will be available as component's own property.
+If unique ID of the template element contains the dash symbol (`-`)  - it will be available as component's own property.

 Example:
 ```html